 During feeding therapy, therapists work with children to provide them with the skills they need to make meal time more enjoyable and nutritious.
 The most common skills taught include oral skills, food orientation, posture, sensory tolerance, and improving overall eating experience.

 Our therapists will work with you to decide which foods to introduce and target during therapy!
 Parents and caregivers will bring in food weekly for their child's feeding session in collaboration with their therapist.
-Each week, your child's therapist will work with you to create a list of foods to bring in for the following week.
+Each week, your child's therapist will work with you to create a list of foods to bring in for the following week, as well as discuss what foods GTS will provide during feeding sessions.
 The quantity of these foods can be small, and they can be transported in plastic baggies or tupperware.
 Our hope is that by having these foods at home, and practicing with them during session, your child will show more success in eating.

 The length and frequency of therapy depends upon each child's needs.